frucelee/sc-eQTL_leukemia/README.md

 **1.6 Single-cell Co-expression analysis**

 To determine the co-expression profiles we used CS-CORE, which is powered by WGCNA.
-CS-CORE is an R package for cell-type-specific co-expression inference from single-cell RNA-sequencing data.

 **1.7 Replication of the identified eQTLGen**